Analyze code or security docs → get a deployment risk report

 How it works

-3) Score & report Produce an executive summary, licensing status, top risk drivers, and a grade you can standardize across clients.
+3) Score & report Produce an executive summary, findings, licensing status, top risk drivers, and a grade you can use to document a deployment decision.

 Designed for implementation decisions